-Each field instructor and student dyad must sign the CSULB School of Social Work Orientation Checklist for Social Work Interns.
-This checklist must be submitted with the Learning Agreement.
+For seniors, each field instructor and student dyad must sign the CSULB School of Social Work Orientation Checklist for Social Work Interns.
+This checklist must be submitted when the Learning Agreement is due to the seminar instructor/Liaison.

-3. Security of Belongings and Office/Building Security
+4. Security of Belongings and Office/Building Security

 Students must have a secure place to keep personal belongings while in their field internships to avoid the risk of theft.
-This space should be locked (e.g., a desk drawer or file cabinet).
+This space should be locked, e.g., a desk drawer or file cabinet.
 Students should not leave handbags, backpacks, and other personal articles visible and unattended, even in an office with the door closed.
 Valuables should not be brought to internship.
 In the event of theft of personal belongings, the agency and the School of Social Work cannot be held liable or responsible.

-4. Working with Clients
+5. Working with Clients